ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_5/DESCRIPTION.md

 }
 Do not modify these data types.
 Brute-force implementation.
 Write a mutable data type PointSET.java that represents a set of points in the unit square.
-Implement the following API by using a red–black BST:
+Implement the following API by using a red–black BST: public class PointSET {
+   public         PointSET()                               // construct an empty set of points public           boolean isEmpty()                      // is the set empty? public               int size()                         // number of points in the set public              void insert(Point2D p)              // add the point to the set (if it is not already in the set) public           boolean contains(Point2D p)            // does the set contain point p? public              void draw()                         // draw all points to standard draw public Iterable<Point2D> range(RectHV rect)             // all points that are inside the rectangle (or on the boundary) public           Point2D nearest(Point2D p)             // a nearest neighbor in the set to point p; null if the set is empty

+   public static void main(String[] args)                  // unit testing of the methods (optional) }